Wendy Hinton Vaughn

 J.D., New York University School of Law

-Wendy Hinton Vaughn is a Clinical Assistant Professor in the College of Law’s Clinical Faculty.
-Professor Vaughn currently teaches the Civil Justice Clinic.
+Wendy Hinton Vaughn is a clinical associate professor in the College of Law’s Clinical Faculty and supervising attorney at the Zeke Giorgi Legal Clinic.
+Professor Vaughn also teaches the Civil Justice Clinic.
 She joined Northern Illinois University College of Law in August 2007 and initially supervised students in the Elder Law Clinic and Domestic Abuse Clinic.

 Professor Vaughn is a 1998 graduate of New York University School of Law where she was awarded the Ann Petluck Poses Prize for outstanding work in a clinical course requiring student practice.
 While at NYU, she served as a teaching assistant for the Lawyering Program and the Brennan Center for Justice Public Policy Advocacy Clinic and served as a staff editor for the Review of Law and Social Change.
 Professor Vaughn has a B.A. in International Studies from Southwestern University.